Wildfire Response

 Crisis counselling is available 24 hours a day, seven days a week.

 Stigma around drug use can make individuals feel unsafe to discuss addiction or seek medical help.
-The FNHA provides information on harm reduction and overdose prevention treatment centre services around BC to help individuals stay safe if they are impacted by wildfires and need access to addictions medicine or supports.
+The FNHA provides a broad range of supports around substance use disorder using a harm reduction model, including overdose prevention and opioid agonist therapy.
+The FNHA also has a list of treatment centres around BC to help individuals stay safe if they are impacted by wildfires and need access to addictions medicine or supports.

 Returning Home After Wildfires